-Our product quality processes and controls are comprehensive, from product design to customer shelf.
+Our product safety and quality processes and controls are comprehensive, from product design to customer shelf.
 They are verified annually and regularly monitored through performance indicators that drive improvement activities.
 Our key raw material suppliers are externally certified and the materials received are monitored to ensure that they meet the rigorous quality standards that our products require.
-We also have stringent requirements for the design, manufacture and delivery of our products, to ensure we consistently supply the safe and high-quality products which our customers and consumers expect.
+We also have stringent requirements for the design, manufacture and delivery of our products to ensure we consistently supply the safe and highquality products that our customers and consumers expect.

-In the event of a marketplace incident relating to the safety of our consumers or the quality of our products, incident management teams are activated in the affected business units and markets, supported by our product quality, science and communications experts, to ensure timely and effective action.
+In the event of a marketplace incident relating to the safety of our consumers or the quality of our products, incident management teams are activated in the affected business units and markets, supported by our product quality, safety and communications experts, to ensure timely and effective action

-We have processes in place to ensure that the data used to generate on-pack labelling and the final labels themselves are compliant with applicable regulations and with relevant Unilever labelling policies in order to provide the clarity and
+We have processes in place to ensure that the data used to generate on-pack labelling and the final labels themselves are compliant with applicable regulations and with relevant Unilever labelling policies in order to provide the clarity and transparency needed for consumers.